Suzanne Estelle Apoil

 Suzanne Estelle Apoil (19 October 1825 – 28 June 1902) was a French porcelain painter and watercolorist.

 Biography

-Suzanne Estelle Apoil was the daughter of Antoine Béranger, a painter at the Manufacture de Sèvres and sister of the painters Charles Béranger and Jean-Baptiste Antoine Emile Béranger.
+Suzanne Estelle Apoil was the daughter of Antoine Béranger, a painter at the Manufactory of Sèvres and sister of the painters Charles Béranger and Jean-Baptiste Antoine Emile Béranger.
 She was the wife of the painter Charles Alexis Apoil (1809-1864).
 She studied with her father.

-As a porcelain painter for the Manufacture nationale de Sèvres, she received a 3rd class medal at the Salon of 1846, and a 3nd class medal in the 1848 Salon.
+As a porcelain painter for the National Manufactory of Sèvres, she received a 3rd class medal at the Salon of 1846, and a 3nd class medal in the 1848 Salon.
 In 1874, the French government commissioned her to produce two vases, to be given to the Empress of all the Russias.

-Apoil exhibited at the World's Columbian Exposition in Chicago in 1893.
+Apoil exhibited at the World's Columbian Exposition in Chicago, Illinois, in 1893.

-She was buried at the Sèvres cemetery, beside her husband's and her father's graves.
+She died 28 June 1902 and was buried at the Sèvres cemetery, beside the graves of her husband and her father.